The algebraic difference of two random Cantor sets: The Larsson family: Introduction

-then \emph{generically} it should be true that
+then, \textit{generically}, it should be true that

-For generic dynamically generated \emph{non-linear} Cantor sets this was proved in 2001 by de Moreira and Yoccoz (\cite{MY}).
+For generic dynamically generated \textit{nonlinear} Cantor sets, this was proven in 2001 by de Moreira and Yoccoz \cite{MY}.
 The problem is open for generic linear Cantor sets.
-The problem was put into a probabilistic context by Per Larsson in his thesis \cite{Larsson_thesis}, (see also \cite{Larsson}).
-He considers a two parameter family of random Cantor sets $C_{a,b}$, and claims to prove that the Palis conjecture holds for all relevant choices of the parameters $a$ and $b$.
-Although the main idea of Larsson's argument is brilliant, unfortunately the proof contains significant gaps and incorrect reasonings.
+The problem was put into a probabilistic context by Per Larsson in his thesis \cite{Larssonthesis} (see also \cite{Larsson}).
+He considers a two-parameter family of random Cantor sets $C_{a,b}$, and claims to prove that the Palis conjecture holds for all relevant choices of the parameters $a$ and $b$.
+Although the main idea of Larsson's argument is brilliant, unfortunately, the proof contains significant gaps and incorrect reasoning.
 The aim of the present paper is to give a correct proof of this theorem.
-The most important error made by Larsson is as follows: during the construction a multitype branching process with uncountably many types appears naturally.
-The number of individuals in the $n$-th generation having types which fall into the set $A$ is denoted $\mathcal{Z}_n(A)$ and the probability measure describing the branching process starting with a single type $x$ individual is denoted $\mathbb{P}_x$.
-The argument presented in Larsson's paper requires that for some positive $\delta $, $q$ and $\rho >1$ and for a set $A$ of which the interior contains 0, we have that \textbf{uniformly} both in $x$ and in $n$ the following holds:
+The most important error made by Larsson is as follows: during the construction, a multitype branching process with uncountably many types appears naturally.
+The number of individuals in the $n$th generation having types which fall into the set $A$ is denoted $\mathcal{Z}_n(A)$ and the probability measure describing the branching process starting with a single type-$x$ individual is denoted by $\mathbb{P}_x$.
+The argument presented in Larsson's paper requires that for some positive $\delta$, $q$, $\rho>1$ and for a set $A$ of which the interior contains 0, we have that, \textit{uniformly}, both in $x$ and in $n$, the following holds:

-However, the main result in the theory of general multitype branching processes \cite[Th.14.1]{Harris63} invoked by Larsson implies (\ref{16}) without any uniformity.
+However, the main result in the theory of general multitype branching processes \cite{Harris63}, Theorem 14.1, invoked by Larsson implies (\ref{16}) without any uniformity.

-Further, (as shown in \cite{Chao03}) the idea presented in Larsson's paper works only in the region (see also Figure \ref{fig:a-b-region}) where
+Further (as shown in \cite{Chao03}), the idea presented in Larsson's paper works only in the region (see also Figure \ref{fig:a-b-region}) where

 Although we use a different setup, the main idea presented here follows the line of Larsson's proof.

 We remark that for linear Cantor sets of a different nature, the first two authors investigated the same problem in \cite{DekSim}.
 Further developments in this direction in \cite{DeDo} lead us to conjecture that in the critical case, that is, $\dim_H(C_{a,b})=1/2$, the difference set will a.s. contain no interval.